-None of us wants to wait for anything especially nowadays, since just about everything is expected to be done in instant manner.
-But when it comes to the spiritual area, God doesn't care about how we hate to wait or how much hurry we are.
-To make us to be more like Jesus, our God often, actually quite frequently, uses timedelay.
+It has been said, "How long one minute is depends on which side of the bathroom door you're on."
+None of us wants to wait for anything, especially nowadays, since just about everything is expected to be done in a nano second.
+But when it comes to the spiritual area, God doesn't care how much we hate to wait or how hurryied we are.
+To make us be more like Jesus, our God often, actually quite frequently, uses time-delay.
 You might say that our God loves us enough to delay the answers to our prayers on many occasions.

-As we begin chapter 11, we stand in the shadow of the cross.
-The little time that Jesus was in the area beyond Jordan recorded in verse 40 of chapter 10 comes to an end and He moves back into the area of Jerusalem/Judea and into the shadow of the cross which is just only a few days away.
+As John 10:40 mentioned, Jesus was across the Jordan River for a short time and now He moves back into the area of Jerusalem/Judea and into the shadow of the cross which is just only a few days away.